-- Many manifestations of Graves disease are caused by autoantibodies to TSH - 1.
-Thyroid stimulating immunoglobulin - This IgG antibody binds to the TSH receptor and mimics the action of TSH, causing increased release of thyroid hormones. - Almost all individuals with Graves disease have detectable amounts of this autoantibody, which is relatively specific for Graves disease.

-2. Thyroid growth stimulating immunoglobulin

-- Directed against the TSH receptor, these antibodies have been implicated in the proliferation of thyroid follicular epithelium.

-- 3. TSH binding inhibitor immunoglobulin - These anti-TSH receptor antibodies prevent TSH from binding to its receptor on thyroid epithelial cells and in so doing may inhibit thyroid cell function.
+- Many manifestations of Graves' disease are caused by autoantibodies to TSH: - 1.
+Thyroid stimulating immunoglobulin: this IgG antibody binds to the TSH receptor and mimics the action of TSH, causing increased release of thyroid hormones. - Almost all individuals with Graves' disease have detectable amounts of this autoantibody, which is relatively specific for Graves' disease. - 2.
+Thyroid growth stimulating immunoglobulin: directed against the TSH receptor, these antibodies have been implicated in the proliferation of thyroid follicular epithelium increasing the growth of the thyroid gland. - 3.
+TSH binding inhibitor immunoglobulin: These anti-TSH receptor antibodies prevent TSH from binding to its receptor on thyroid epithelial cells, and in doing so, may inhibit thyroid cell function.

-Pathogenesis of infiltrative ophthalmopathy
+Pathogenesis of infiltrative ophthalmopathy (exophthalmos):

-- There is increase in the volume of retro-orbital connective tissue and extraocular muscles due to - (1) marked infiltration of the retro-orbital space by mononuclear cells, predominantly T cells; - (2) Inflammatory edema and swelling of extraocular muscles; - (3) Accumulation of glycosaminoglycans such as hyaluronic acid and chondroitin sulfate;

-(4) Increased numbers of adipocytes (fatty infiltration).

-• These changes displace the eyeball forward, potentially interfering with the function of the extraocular muscles exophthalmos
+- There is increase in the volume of retro-orbital connective tissue (tissues behind eyes) and extraocular muscles due to: - (1) marked infiltration of the retro-orbital space by mononuclear cells and inflammatory cells ,predominantly T cells, since Graves' is an autoimmune disease. - (2) Inflammatory edema and swelling of extraocular muscles. - (3) Accumulation of glycosaminoglycans, such as hyaluronic acid and chondroitin sulfate - (4) Increased numbers of adipocytes (fatty infiltration). - These changes displace the eyeball forward, causing exophthalmos/ophthalmopathy, and potentially interfering with the function of the extraocular muscles.